Last Updated: 4/17/16

 50 gallon tub pond - on 3/31/10, cleaned three days earlier.

 I removed the dead pump from this pond on 9/5/10.
-I have a new one for next year.
+I had a new one for next year.

 Photos from 3/13/11: